nuxeo/nuxeo-mqueues/nuxeo-mqueues-contribs/README.md

 Note that work pool of size `1` are not over provisioned because we don't want any concurrency.

-You can change the over provisioning factor using the `nuxeo.conf` option: `nuxeo.mqueue.work.kafka.overprovisioning`.
+You can change the over provisioning factor using the `nuxeo.conf` option: `nuxeo.mqueue.work.over.provisioning`.
 If the topics where already created you must delete them before or change the size of topic using Kafka tools.